Government Procurement Reform Act: House Bill No. 4809

 On May 16, 2002, Pangasinan Rep. Jose C. De Venecia, Jr. filed House Bill No. 4809 to the Committee on Appropriations and was subsequently approved and recommended to the Committee on Rules on May 21, 2002.
 HB 4809 replaced HB187, HB333 and HB2986.

-The second reading of the bill was on May 27, 2002 and was sponsored by Camarines Sur Representatives Rolando G. Andaya and Felix William B. Fuentebella.
+The second reading of the bill took place on May 27, 2002 and was sponsored by Camarines Sur Representatives Rolando G. Andaya and Felix William B. Fuentebella.
 The second reading of the bill was approved on October 22, 2002.
 The third reading was approved the following day, October 23 and passed the House of Representatives with a unanimous vote.

 Senate Bill No. 2248

 The senate received the bill on November 6, 2002, and requested to form a conference committee on November 12.
 The bill was approved and sent to the President's Office on December 20, 2002.

+Signature

+In July 2024, President Marcos Jr. signed Senate Bill No. 2593 into law.